Education

 AAPI Nurses' Contribution to Healthcare

-AAPI nurses have been instrumental in promoting culturally competent care, advocating for health equity, and contributing to medical knowledge and practice.
-Their work often emphasizes holistic and patient-centered care, drawing on cultural values and traditions.
+AAPI nurses have been instrumental in advancing healthcare through culturally competent care, advocacy for health equity, and contributions to medical knowledge.
+Their holistic, patient-centered approaches often incorporate cultural values and traditions, enhancing the quality of care.

 3 Iconic AAPI Healthcare Professionals Throughout History